 After his baseball career ended, Don went on to become an insurance agent, as well as founding a swimming pool installation company which his son Russ now runs.
 He appeared in old-timers games for the Dodgers, while continuing to be very involved with his church, where he became pastor.
 He was named the president of the minor league Oklahoma City 89ers baseball team in November 1973, though that didn't work out too well; the owner really knew little about running a baseball team.
 Demeter had an unsuccessful run for the state legislature as a Republican candidate in 1976.
 In 1999, he was inducted into the Brooklyn Dodgers Hall of Fame.

-His youngest son, Todd, was a highly sought after high school first baseman, and was drafted by the New York Yankees in the second round.
-He set a bonus record, signing for $208,000 in 1979, as he threatened to go to college.
-That record stood until 1988.
+His younger son, Todd, was a highly sought after high school first baseman, and was drafted by the New York Yankees in the second round.
+He signed for $208,000 in 1979 after he threatened to go to college.
 Unfortunately, Todd was stuck in the minors, and never appeared in the major leagues.
 He went on to work in his father's pool installation business until Hodgkin's Disease tragically struck Todd down in 1996.
 The Demeters' daughter Jill has four children, two girls and two boys.
 The boys are currently playing high school baseball and Don deems them very good athletes.

 Don still does some swimming pool sales for his son, but primarily devotes his life to the church.
 He pastors a small Southern Baptist church in Oklahoma City, the Grace Community Baptist Church, which he helped form a few years ago.
 Former Yankees pitcher Tom Sturdivant is a member of the church community, and a number of the boys he played high school ball with come to the church as well.